elkebir-group/Sapling/README.md

 Example command:
 `python main.py -f example.tsv -o example.txt -a 0.9`

-[The output](example/example.txt) of the about command on the above example input.
+[The output](example/example.txt) of the above command on the example input.

 #### Expand backbone trees into full trees (greedy expand)